 As the two tiny tots cuddle and play together, Raffles frolics merrily by the water’s edge with some older local kids and their ball, connected only by a shared language of play.
 It is a beautiful thing!
 When our kids engage with other children on our travels, it not only strengthens their experience and creates a world of connections for them (and their parents) but also teaches my wee but worldly little lovelies to appreciate both the similarities and differences of those from other cultures.

-We fill their happy little bellies with fresh fish from one of the seafood shacks that line the beach and watch as they feast on freshly barbecued corn from a cart that’s sitting quite randomly on the sand.
+We fill the kids happy little bellies with fresh fish from one of the seafood shacks that line the beach, and watch as they feast on perkedels (corn fritters) and some freshly barbecued corn from a cart that’s sitting quite randomly on the sand.

 But mum and dad are fasting in preparation for a rare night out together at Ayana’s Dava Restaurant.
 Sans enfants.
 Gasp!